 This information is aimed at young people aged 12 years and above and their parents/carers.
-We recommend that children read this information with their parents/carers.
-Parents/carers may find the information useful to help younger children by adapting the strategies to suit a younger age group.
+We recommend that children read this information and watch the video with their parents/carers.
+Parents/carers may find the information and video useful to help younger children by adapting the strategies to suit a younger age group.

 If you have had COVID you might have symptoms that last for more than four weeks or several months.
 This is sometimes called long COVID, which is commonly used to describe signs and symptoms that continue or develop after an acute COVID infection for over 4 weeks, that cannot be explained by an alternative medical diagnosis.
 This information gives you some ideas of things you can do to make sure that you or your child get back to your normal activities as easily and quickly as possible.
 If you are concerned that you are not getting better, please speak to your GP.